abydow/Tasktracker-CLI/README.md

 ## Error Handling

-The application gracefully handles various error scenarios:
+The application handles various error scenarios:

 - **Invalid JSON file**: Creates a new empty task list and shows a warning
 - **Missing tasks.json**: Automatically creates a new file when saving tasks